enolfc/fedcloudappliance/README.md

 can find there the CAs and the certificate and key files for the host (in `/etc/grid-security/hostcert.pem` and `/etc/grid-security/hostkey.pem`).

+### Running the services

+Both caso and ssmsend are run via cron scripts.
+They are located at `/etc/cron.d/caso` and `/etc/crond.d/ssmsend` respectively.
+For convenience there are also two scripts `/usr/loca/bin/caso-extract.sh` and `/usr/local/bin/ssm-send.sh` that run the docker container with the proper volumes.

 ## VMI replication

 The appliance provide VMI replication with [atrope](https://github.com/alvarolopez/atrope),